alexellis/async-push-s3-example/README.md

 Example of invoking a function and putting the result into S3

+## Pre-reqs

+* Access to s3 storage - on the cloud or via Minio
+* OpenFaaS deployed on Kubernetes or Swarm
+* `faas-cli`

 ## Get started

 * Provision an S3 bucket with a cloud such as DigitalOcean, or with Minio and its helm chart